 Abby Kelley views parents as the primary educators of their children and encourages them to actively participate in our school’s community.
 To foster positive parental relationships, Abby Kelley offers frequent information sessions and encourages participation through parent/teacher groups, classroom volunteer opportunities and other school activities.
 Abby Kelley faculty develops positive relationships and communication with parents, as strong parent communication ensures progress toward academic and behavioral standards.

-Abby Kelley’s graduation rate is consistently at or above 96% and in 2019 and 2020 the High School was ranked among the top 10% in the nation by U.S. News & World Report.
+Abby Kelley’s graduation rate is consistently at or above 96% and since 2019 the High School has consistently been ranked among the top 10% in the nation by U.S. News & World Report.